top of page

 When Remortgaging How Do Lenders Value My Property?

 When remortgaging, the lender is responsible for valuing your property.
-This valuation process involves appointing a qualified surveyor to assess the property's current market value relative to its purchase price or last refinanced amount.
-Various methods can be employed, including a full valuation by a surveyor, a drive-by valuation, or an automated desk-top valuation.
-The valuation is crucial as it determines the current Loan-to-Value ratio which directly impacts the remortgaging process and deals offered to you.
+This may involve hiring a qualified surveyor to assess its current market value compared to its purchase price or last remortgaged amount.
+There are various methods for this, including a full surveyor valuation, a drive-by valuation, or an automated desktop valuation.
+This valuation is crucial as it determines the current Loan-to-Value (LTV) ratio, which directly affects the remortgaging process and the deals available to you.

 Can I Submit My Own Valuation In My Remortgage Application?

 When seeking out remortgage deals, you can offer your own valuation prior to getting a remortgage without having to arrange for a surveyor to undertake a valuation – and this could of course help to save money.
-However, you will need to have a rough idea of the market value of your property before submitting your application.
-You can use online sites like Zoopla as a starting point, although these can sometimes be somewhat inaccurate.
+However, you will need to have a good idea of the market value of your property before submitting your application.
+You can use online sites like Zoopla as a starting point, although these are not always accurate.
 Another good way of doing this is to check in with one or two local estate agents, perhaps starting with the agent who originally helped you purchase your home.

 Should I Get A Valuation From An Estate Agent?

 You might think a valuation from an estate agent will help you to secure the best deal when remortgaging and you’d be right to do so.
-However, this will not always be the case as estate agents tend to provide enquirers with the value of the property as if it were to be listed on the market.
-This is not the same as a valuation offered by the bank and could be inflated slightly.
+However, this is not always the case as estate agents tend to provide a valuation as if it were to be listed on the market.
+This is not the same as a valuation offered by the bank as it could be inflated slightly, potentially leading to disappointment further down the line.

-How Accurate Does My Own Individual Remortgaging Valuation Have To Be?
+How Accurate Does My Own Remortgaging Valuation Have To Be?

 Will A Potential New Lender Charge Me For A Remortgaging Valuation?